KhronosGroup/glTF-Sample-Assets/Models/NodeVisibilityTest/README.body.md

 ![NotSupported](screenshot/NotSupported.png)

-When a viewer supports the extension, but falsely defaults the `visible` flag to `true`, then this will be indicated by the asset as shown in the following screenshot:
+When a viewer supports the extension, but falsely defaults the `visible` flag to `false`, then this will be indicated by the asset as shown in the following screenshot:

 ![NoProperDefaults](screenshot/NoProperDefaults.png)